imodeljs/frontend-sample-showcase/docs/Contributing.md

 [...]
 ```

-Since I would like this file to be editable, my SampleSpec should refect it:
+Since I would like this file to be editable, my SampleSpec should reflect it:

 ```ts
 import MySampleApp from "./MySampleApp";